webforj/webforj-documentation/docs/data-binding/automatic-binding.md

 }
 ```

-In the example preceding, the UI field name is `nameField`, but the bean property is `name`.
+In the example above, the UI field name is `nameField`, but the bean property is `name`.
 You can annotate the UI field with the bean property name to ensure proper binding.

 ### `BindingExclude` annotation